jquense/yup/README.md

 at validation time.

 Note that `undefined` does not fail this validator, even when `undefined` is not included in `arrayOfValues`.
-If you don't want `undefined` to be a valid value, you can use `mixed.required`.
+If you don't want `undefined` to be a valid value, you can use `Schema.required`.

 ```js
 let schema = yup.mixed().oneOf(['jimmy', 42]);